MicrosoftDocs/powerapps-docs/articles/working-with-form-layout.md

 ## Arrange cards in columns ##
 By default, forms in tablet apps have three columns, and those in phone apps have one.
 You can specify not only how many columns a form has but also whether all cards should fit within column borders.

 In this graphic, the number of columns in the form was changed from three to four with the **Snap to columns** check box selected.
-The cards in the form were arranged automatically to fit the new layout
+The cards in the form were arranged automatically to fit the new layout.

 ![Sales order in a basic four-column layout](media/working-with-form-layout/sales-order-form-screen-4.png)